Websoft9Archive/ansible-odoo/README.md

 **Odoo Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Odoo](https://www.odoo.com/) based on Ansible and shell.
 It helps user install Odoo and pre-configure required items automatically and users only need to run a command on Linux.
 It simplifies the complicated installation and initialization process.

+Improvements for Odoo deployment:

+* Install htmltopdf and Chinese fonts which need for PDF form
+* Install pgAdmin on Docker for manage database by GUI
+* Install Nginx and Certbot, enable HTTPS very easy

 ## System Requirement

 System Requirement to install this repository are as following：